-- (1) Section 33 of the National Law Regulation requires Accredited Marine Surveyors to report to the National Regulator where: - (a) corrective action is required to the vessel, or a thing on the vessel, due to a defect or nonconformity in the vessel or thing; and - (b) a matter, or an aspect of a matter, being surveyed is complex or novel, and is not covered by an applicable standard. - (2) If, during the conduct of a survey, a surveyor becomes aware of a defect, nonconformity or novel matter relating to the vessel or a thing on the vessel, then the surveyor must report the matter to the National Regulator as soon as practicable.
+- (1) Section 33 of the National Law Regulation requires Accredited Marine Surveyors to report to the National Regulator where: - (a) corrective action is required to the vessel, or a thing on the vessel, due to a defect or non-conformity in the vessel or thing; and - (b) a matter, or an aspect of a matter, being surveyed is complex or novel, and is not covered by a standard or code mentioned in section 32 of the National Law.

+(2) If, during the conduct of a survey, a surveyor becomes aware of a defect, nonconformity or novel matter relating to the vessel or a thing on the vessel, then the surveyor must report the matter to the National Regulator as soon as practicable.